fewagency/best-practices/Bedrock/getting-up-and-running-with-bedrock.md

 10. Run `bundle exec cap staging deploy:assetsonly`, wait for it to finish and reload the site on the remote server in your browser.
 The changes in the css should now be visible.
 Note that you didn't have to git commit anything when you only change assets since they are built on and uploaded from your local machine.
 11. Now make a change in the HTML/PHP code and commit and push the change.
 12. Run `bundle exec cap staging deploy` again and when it has finished, you should see the changes on your remote server.

+Pretty nice, right!?
+So in the future whenever you have only made some changes to the assets that you want to deploy, follow these steps:
+1. In the terminal, navigate to the root folder of the project.
+2. Run `bundle exec cap <environment> deploy:assetsonly` where <environment> is the environment you want t deploy to.
+3. Wait for the script to finish and then reload URL of the remote server you just deployed to to see the changes in all its glory.

+When you want to deploy anything else than asssets:
+1. In the terminal, navigate to the root folder of the project.
+2. Run `bundle exec cap <environment> deploy` where <environment> is the environment you want t deploy to.
+3. Wait for the script to finish and then reload URL of the remote server you just deployed to to see the changes in all its glory.

+If something went wrong on a deploy:
+1. In the terminal, navigate to the root folder of the project.
+2. Run `bundle exec cap <environment> deploy:rollback`
+3. Wait for the script to finish and then reload URL of the remote server you just deployed to to see the rollback in all its glory.

 ##Add plugins
 Plugins should also be handled using Composer.
 There's a guide on this under "Plugins" at https://roots.io/using-composer-with-wordpress/.
 Also some reading here about mu-plugins: https://roots.io/bedrock/docs/mu-plugins-autoloader/.
 Mu-plugins are must-use-plugins and is described here: https://codex.wordpress.org/Must_Use_Plugins .